-ATIA 2024 Pre-Conference Seminars
+ATIA 2025 Pre-Conference Seminars

 Get the latest best practices and resources needed to successfully implement assistive technology in a variety of settings—including school, work, and at home—led by internationally recognized leaders in the field.

-Pre-conference Seminars are in person only.
+Pre-Conference Seminars are in-person only.

 Seminar Information

-2-day Seminars
+1.5-day Seminars

 Learning Objectives: